-If there are two Heats, the competitors will be divided as follows

-Heat 1: Ranking 1, 4, 5, 8, 9 etc. Heat 2: Ranking 2, 3, 6, 7, 10 etc.
+If there are two Heats, the competitors will be divided as follows Heat 1: Ranking 1, 4, 5, 8, 9 etc. Heat 2: Ranking 2, 3, 6, 7, 10 etc.

-If there will be three Heats:

-Heat 1: Ranking 1, 6, 7, 12 etc. Heat 2: Ranking 2, 5, 8, 11 etc. Heat 3: Ranking 3, 4, 9, 10 etc.
+If there will be three Heats: Heat 1: Ranking 1, 6, 7, 12 etc. Heat 2: Ranking 2, 5, 8, 11 etc. Heat 3: Ranking 3, 4, 9, 10 etc.

-If there will be four Heats:

-Heat 1: Ranking 1, 8, 9, 16 etc. Heat 2: Ranking 2, 7, 10, 15 etc. Heat 3: Ranking 3, 6, 11, 14 etc. Heat 4: Ranking 4, 5, 12, 13 etc.
+If there will be four Heats: Heat 1: Ranking 1, 8, 9, 16 etc. Heat 2: Ranking 2, 7, 10, 15 etc. Heat 3: Ranking 3, 6, 11, 14 etc. Heat 4: Ranking 4, 5, 12, 13 etc.

-3501.2 How Competitors qualify to Semifinal and/or Final

-The numbers in the format description are the standard procedure for World Cup and Major Events with field sizes of 10-12 men & 6-12 women in the final.
-For CoC, FIS or other events the numbers may be adapted to the existing field size by the jury before the TC/Competitors meeting.
-It is recommended that the qualified competitors to the next phase are around 1/3 of the field.

-There are the following options to choose how to proceed from Qualification to Finals:

-3501.2.1 Direct to the Finals with no Semifinal

-Qualification will be conducted and a set number of competitors will go directly to the finals, as follows:

-With one heat: Top 10-12 competitors

-With two heats: Top 5-6 competitors from each heat With three heats: Top 4 competitors from each heat With four heats: Top 3 competitors for each heat

-With one heat: Top 6-12 competitors advance to finals With two heats: Top 3-6 ranked competitors from each heat With three heats: Top 2-4 ranked competitors from each heat

-3501.2.2 Direct to the Finals + combined highest scores

-Heat competition format with XX competitors advancing to the Final

-The Jury may conduct heats for Qualifications with the competitors advancing from each heat plus the next highest scores from the overall qualifying day not already qualified.
-Number of specific competitors is relative to the Finals field size as determined by the Jury.

-This format is only valid for single judged heats and with consistent course conditions based on a stable weather forecast.

-3501.2.3 Semifinal with direct qualification to Finals

-Qualification heats are conducted and the top ranked competitors from each heat go directly to Finals whilst lower ranked competitors go to a Semifinal, in the following numbers:

-The top competitors from each heat are qualified directly to the Finals:

-With one heat: Top 5-6 advance directly to the Finals

-With two heats: Top 3 advance to the Finals With three or four heats: Top 2 advance to the Finals
+3501.2 The numbers in t and Major Events FIS or other ever jury before the TC petitors to the new the form with fire nts the C/Comp xt phas ify to Semifinal and/or Final nat description are the standard procedure for World Cup eld sizes of 10-12 men & 6-12 women in the final.
+For CoC, numbers may be adapted to the existing field size by the betitors meeting.
+It is recommended that the qualified com- be are around 1/3 of the field. options to choose how to proceed from Qualification to 3501.2.1 Direct to the Finals with no Semifinal Qualification will be conducted and a set number of competitors will go directly to the finals, as follows: With two heats: With three heats: Top 5- Top 4 0-12 competitors 6 competitors from each heat competitors from each heat competitors for each heat With two heats: Top 3- 12 competitors advance to finals 6 ranked competitors from each heat -4 ranked competitors from each heat 3501.2.2 Direct to the Finals + combined highest scores Heat competition format with XX competitors advancing to the Final each heat plus th qualified.
+Numbe termined by the J ie next r of spe lury. ly valid eats for Qualifications with the competitors advancing from highest scores from the overall qualifying day not already ecific competitors is relative to the Finals field size as de- for single judged heats and with consistent course condi- weather forecast.
+3501.2.3 Semifinal with direct qualification to Finals Qualification heats are conducted and the top ranked competitors from each heat go directly to Finals whilst lower ranked competitors go to a Semifinal, in the fol- lowing numbers: Men: With one heat: With two heats: n each heat are qualified directly to the Finals: Top 5-6 advance directly to the Finals Top 3 advance to the Finals Top 2 advance to the Finals Women: With one heat: With two or 3 hea ats: Top 3-6 advance directly to the Finals Top 2-4 advance to the Semifinals Qualification to the Semifinals will be as follows if a Semifinal with direct qualifica- tion is held: Men: With one heat: With two heats: With three heats: With four heats: Rank 6/7th to 18th advance to Semifinals Rank 4th to 9th advance to Semifinals Rank 3th to 6th advance to Semifinals Rank 3th to 5th advance to Semifinals

-With one heat: Top 3-6 advance directly to the Finals With two or 3 heats: Top 2-4 advance to the Semifinals
+Women: With one heat: Rank 4/5/6/7th to 9th advance to Semifinals With two heats: Rank 3/4/5th to 5/6/7th advance to Semifinals With three heats: Rank 3/4/5th to 6/7/8th advance to Semifinals

-Qualification to the Semifinals will be as follows if a Semifinal with direct qualification is held:

-With one heat:

-With two heats:

-With three heats:

-With four heats:

-Rank 6/7th to 18th advance to Semifinals

-Rank 4th to 9th advance to Semifinals

-Rank 3th to 6th advance to Semifinals

-Rank 3th to 5th advance to Semifinals

-With one heat:

-With two heats:

-Rank 4/5/6/7th to 9th advance to Semifinals

-Rank 3/4/5th to 5/6/7th advance to Semifinals

-With three heats:

-Rank 3/4/5th to 6/7/8th advance to Semifinals

-Qualification to the Finals from Semifinal:

-Men: Top 5-6 competitors advance to the Finals Women: Top 2-6 competitors advance to the Finals
+Qualification to the Finals from Semifinal:Men:Top 5-6 competitors advance to the FinalsWomen:Top 2-6 competitors advance to the Finals